developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Virtual Keyboard is shown when the Physical Keyboard is Active.

-- If the value ***Disable*** is chosen, then the Virtual Keyboard will NOT be shown if the device has a Physical Keyboard that is Active.
-This can help avoid the annoyance and confusing of using up screen real-estate to display an on-screen keyboard when the Device User is using a Physical Keyboard to enter data.
+- If the value ***Disable*** is chosen, the Virtual Keyboard is NOT shown if the device has an active physical keyboard.
+This avoids the appearance of an on-screen keyboard when the Device User is using a physical keyboard to enter data.

-- If the value ***Enable*** is chosen, then the Virtual Keyboard is shown when data entry is in progress regardless of whether the device has an Active Physical Keyboard.
+- If the value ***Enable*** is chosen, the Virtual Keyboard is shown when data entry is in progress regardless of whether the device has an active physical keyboard.

 ### General UI Configuration - Touch Mode